 Unfortunately, the misuse of sleeping pills or tranquilizers has led to thousands of Americans dying every year.
 While not as severe a problem as opioid overdoses, it is still a major issue and one that is becoming increasingly common as more and more sleeping pills are prescribed.

-An overdose on sleeping pills occurs when someone takes more than the prescribed amount of sleeping pills.
+An overdose on sleeping pills occurs when someone takes more than the prescribed amount.
 This may be done intentionally or by accident, but the result is the same either way: Brain and lung function can be suppressed, resulting in death.
 Some sleeping pills, like barbiturates, are more likely to cause effects like this.

 Newer sleeping pills tend to provide less of a risk for overdose and can even be less habit-forming.
 Overdose danger increases if a sleeping pill is taken with other drugs or alcohol as the substances may work together to have a variety of negative effects on someone.

 The danger of overdosing on a sleeping pill increases with time.
 This is for many reasons.
 First, someone can become dependent on sleeping pills.
-This means that a person will need to take sleeping pills in order to sleep and may be unable to sleep without them.
-It occurs as someone’s body chemistry changes in order to adapt to taking sleeping pills.
+This means that a person will need to take sleeping pills in order to sleep, and may be unable to sleep without them.
+It occurs as someone’s body chemistry changes in order to adapt to taking a medication consistently.
 This, of course, can be a problem, as no one should require medication in order to sleep.

 Furthermore, repeated use of sleeping pills can result in a tolerance to the drug.
 This means that an individual will need to take more of the drug to achieve the same effect, and this also means that the dangers of taking a sleeping pill will increase.
 This is one of the many reasons that sleeping pills are usually prescribed for acute sleeping disorders rather than chronic ones as an individual can easily become dependent on them in order to sleep.